Story

 Momentum Index (MI): The markets momentum is measured by comparing the strength or weakness of several broad market indexes to the DJIA.
 Readings of -4 and lower are regarded as bearish since it is an indication that a majority of the broader based market indexes are weaker than the DJIA on a percentage basis.
 Conversely, readings of +4 or higher are regarded as bullish.

-The Momentum Index is positive at +8, unchanged from the previous week.
-Breadth was positive at the NYSE as the Advance/Decline line gained 3088 units while the number of new 52-week highs exceeded the number of new lows on each session.
-Breadth was also positive at the NASDAQ as the A/D line added 3567 units while the number of new highs out did the new lows on all five days.
-Finally, the percentage of stocks above their 50-day moving average rose to 69.7% vs. 56.5% the previous week, while those above their 200-day moving average jumped to 43.8% vs. 32.6% the prior week.
+The Momentum Index is Neutral at +0, down two notches from the previous week.
+Breadth was mixed at the NYSE as the Advance/Decline line lost 280 units while the number of new 52-week highs exceeded the number of new lows on each session.
+Breadth was also mixed at the NASDAQ as the A/D line dropped 3136 units while the number of new highs out did the new lows on three of the five days.
+Finally, the percentage of stocks above their 50-day moving average fell to 67.3% vs. 70.9% the previous week, while those above their 200-day moving average eased to 68.7% vs. 71.0% prior.
 Readings above 70.0% denote an overbought condition, while below 20% is bullish.
-The NYSE and NASDAQ Advance/Decline lines, leading indicators of market direction, were higher for a fifth consecutive week showing the majority of stocks are under accumulation and the NYSE A/D line closed the period at a new record high which bodes well for the market going forward.
-New 52-week highs outdid the new lows on both the NYSE and NASDAQ snapping an 11-week streak where the NASDAQ had recorded more new lows than highs.
-New highs on the NYSE expanded for a third consecutive week.

-Market Posture: Based on the status of the Market Edge, market timing models, the 'Market Posture' is Bullish as of the week ending 5/02/2025 (DJIA - 41317.43).
+Market Posture: Based on the status of the Market Edge, market timing models, the 'Market Posture' is Bullish as of the week ending 11/28/2025 (DJIA - 47716.42).
 For a closer look at the technical indicators and studies that make up the market timing models, check out the tables located below.

-ETF Center: The top performing ETF categories for the week ending 5/15/25 were: Sector-Alternative Energy (+9.58%), Specialty Technology (+9.14%), Growth-Large Cap (+5.52%), Blend-Large Cap (+5.24%) and Growth-Mid Cap (+5.09%).
-The weakest categories were: Shorts (-5.08%), Commodity-Precious Metals (-1.86%), Specialty Health (-1.04%) and Bond-Government Long Term (-0.80%).
+ETF Center: The top performing ETF categories for the week ending 1/29/26 were: Commodity-Precious Metals (+12.42%), Commodity-Energy (+8.91%), Commodity-Blend (+6.69%), Commodity-Base Metals (+5.15%) and Sector-Energy (+4.23%).
+The weakest categories were: Blend-Small Cap (-2.85%), Growth-Small Cap (-2.79%), Specialty Health (-2.09%), Sector-Consumer Discretionary (-1.64%) and Specialty Retail (-1.56%).
 To review all the ETF categories in the Market Edge universe, click on the ETF Center tab.

 By David L. Blake, CMT